flaviocmb/Repo-Azure-Cognitive-Search-Utilizando-AI-Search-para-indexacao-e-consulta-de-Dados/README.md

 }
 ```

-The query searches all the documents in the index and filters for reviews with a negative sentiment.
-You should see 1 in the @odata.count field.

 A consulta retorna filtros de view com **sentimento negativo**.
 Observe o número 1 no campo **@odata.count**.

 Veja como os resultados são classificados por **@search.score**.
 Essa é a pontuação atribuída pelo mecanismo de pesquisa para mostrar o quão próximos os resultados correspondem à consulta fornecida.